minijackson/2022-nixcon-cross-compilation/slides.md

   that it generates runs on the platform we're interested in.
 - And also, you have a lot of exception, lots of handmade build systems which can complicate packaging
+- But for every normal dependency, it should be compiled for the machine we're interested in

 :::